-- (1) RMA withdraws an AIP's authority to calculate initial MYs based upon an inordinate number of MYs calculated incorrectly; - (2) AIPs elect not to be responsible for the approval of initial MYs; and - (3) the request is to transfer a MY (see Para.
+- (1) RMA withdraws an AIP's authority to calculate initial MYs based upon an inordinate number of MYs calculated incorrectly; - (2) AIPs elect not to be responsible for the approval of initial MYs; and - (3) the request is to use an existing MY to establish a MY (see Para.
 2211): - (a) to an adjacent county; or - (b) to person(s) who participated in the creation of a MY credited to another person.